Vector04/tudelft-thesis-template/template/sections/1introduction.typ

 $
   a^2 + b^2 = c^2
 $ <eq:pythagoras>
-If I want to specify certain quantities, this can be done via the `#qty` function.
+To specify quantities (with units) and uncertainties, please refer to the `unify` and `zero` packages.

 == Page layout

 The page layout is set as A4, with margins of #qty("25", "mm").
-As an A4 page is #qty(210, "mm"), wide, full-width should take up #qty(160, "mm").
+As an A4 page is #qty(210, "mm"), wide, full-width figures should be at most #qty(160, "mm") wide.
 Each page that is not the start of a chapter has a header, containing the current chapter name on the left in #smallcaps[Smallcaps] font, and your name on the right side of the header.
 The bottom of the page contains the page number, which uses lowercase roman numerals in the front matter, and arabic numerals for the main text.

 == Floating elements
 Tables and images can be inserted into the document via the `#figure` function.
 Here follow some examples, which are @fig:large-image and @fig:small-image.
-Please check out the source to understand how.
+Please check out the source code of this text to understand how.

 #figure(
   rect(place(center + horizon, [A rectangle of $70 times 160 "mm"$.]), width: 160mm, height: 70mm, stroke: 1pt + black),